-Within the last many years there have actually been major advances in the variety, engineering and control of landfill sites; however it is still a fact that at many sites the generation of very polluting sanitary landfill leachates is still the significant possible environmental problem to be conquered.
+Within the last many years there have actually been major advances in the variety, engineering, and control of landfill sites; however, it is still a fact that at many sites the generation of very polluting sanitary landfill leachates is still a significant possible environmental problem to be conquered.

 Although research and experience continue to demonstrate that at appropriate sites, unsaturated and saturated zones below land fills have a wonderful ability to attenuate sanitary landfill leachates entering them, due to a number of factors an increasing proportion of new landfill designs include using either natural or synthetic impermeable liners to provide containment of wastes and sanitary landfill leachate.

-Two aspects have since joined together to make continuation of such practices unwanted; initially, there has an ever rising level of environmental understanding and raising of requirements, and 2nd, there were significant modifications which came about in the nature of sanitary (domestic) wastes.
+Two aspects have since joined together to make the continuation of such practices unwanted; initially, there was an ever-rising level of environmental understanding and raising of requirements, and 2nd, there were significant modifications which came about in the nature of sanitary (domestic) wastes.